reponomadx/ws1-sentinelone-installer/README.md

 ---

-Automated macOS installation of SentinelOne using Workspace ONE UEM and Munki.
+Automated macOS installation and upgrade of SentinelOne using Workspace ONE UEM and Munki.
-This script was developed to address cases where standard app deployment methods fail to install the SentinelOne agent reliably.
+This toolset was developed to address cases where standard app deployment methods fail to install or update the SentinelOne agent reliably.

 ---

 ## 📦 What It Does

+### `s1_install.sh`
 - ✅ Checks if SentinelOne is already installed
 - 📁 Verifies the PKG exists in the Munki cache
 - 🔐 Writes a registration token to disk